Past Graduate Students

 Erek Napora, 2007.
 Erek is farming/homesteading in TN/VA with his wife and two children.

 Rhea M. M. Esposito, 2008.
 Rhea completed a PhD in Behavioral Ecology in December 2015 at the University of Louisiana, Lafayette.
-She is currently a Research Assistant at the University of Colorado Boulder.
+She is currently Program Leader at the Cary Institute of Ecosystem Studies. http://www.caryinstitute.org/who-we-are/people-cary/education-outreach/dr-rhea-mm-esposito

 Nabil Naseeri, 2009.
 Nabil is a PhD Candidate at the University of Vermont.
 Nabil's PhD dissertation is looking at the the direct and indirect effects of an ant-hemipteran mutualism on the invertebrate community structure and their host plant, mesquite in south Texas.
 He is interested in the reciprocal interactions or feedback loops between host plant quality and the ant-hemipteran mutualism and their effect on driving the invertebrate community. http://www.uvm.edu/~nnasseri/Home.html